eacabrera1511/Dominicantranferstest123/WHAT_WAS_FIXED_TODAY.md

 1. Check the test scenarios in `LANDING_PAGE_AUDIT_RESULTS.md`
 2. Review technical details in `LANDING_PAGE_FIX.md`
+3. Review ChatGPT fixes in `CHATGPT_INTEGRATION_AUDIT.md`
-3. Test with `/landing-page-test.html`
+4. Test with `/landing-page-test.html`
-4. Type "landing pages" in chat to verify command works
+5. Type "landing pages" in chat to verify command works
+6. Ask random questions to test ChatGPT: "What's the weather?"

 All issues have been resolved and thoroughly tested.
 You're good to go! ✅